A First-Occupancy Representation for Reinforcement Learning: Experiments

 In prey species such as mice, escaping from threats using efficient paths to shelter is critical for survival \citep{Lima:1990_prey}.
 Recent work studying the strategies employed by mice when fleeing threatening stimuli in an arena containing a barrier has indicated that, rather than use an explicit cognitive map, mice instead appear to memorize a sequence of subgoals to plan efficient routes to shelter \citep{Shamash:2020_escape}.
-When first exposed to threat, some animals ran along a direct homing path and thus encountered the barrier.
+When first threatened, most animals ran along a direct path and into the barrier.
 Over subsequent identical trials spanning 20 minutes of exploration, threat-stimulus presentation, and escape, mice learned to navigate directly to the edge of the wall before switching direction towards the shelter (\cref{fig:mouse}).
 Follow-up control experiments suggest that mice acquire persistent spatial memories of subgoal locations for efficient escapes.
-Here, we design a task in which planning using the FR induces behavior that is consistent with these experiments.
+We model this task and demonstrate that FRP induces behavior consistent with these results.

 We model the initial escape trial by an agent with a partially learned FR, leading to a suboptimal escape plan leading directly to the barrier.
 Upon hitting the barrier, sensory input prompts rapid re-planning to navigate around the obstacle.
 The FR is then updated and the escape plan is recomputed, simulating subsequent periods of exploration during which the mouse presumably memorizes subgoals.
 We find a similar pattern of behavior to that of mice (Fig. \ref{fig:mouse}(b)).
 See \cref{sec:expt_details} for experimental details.